 STEP 1: You must complete an Application for Mechanical Licensing Form for each song you intend to reproduce (or each song embodied on a product you intend to import).

 STEP 2: You must complete the Mechanical Licensing Royalty Calculation Sheet, which summarizes the total amount payable for all the songs for which you are seeking licences.
-The total amount payable comprise the royalty fees, CMRRA’s handling fee and the payment of all applicable taxes.
+The total amount payable is comprised of the royalty fees, CMRRA’s handling fee and the payment of all applicable taxes.
+Please note that:

-(i) First, royalties must be calculated based on (a) the standard mechanical royalty rate and (b) the total number of copies to be manufactured or imported, which must be reported on the Royalty Calculation Sheet.
+(i) Royalties must be calculated based on (a) the standard mechanical royalty rate and (b) the total number of copies to be manufactured or imported, which must be reported on the Royalty Calculation Sheet.

 Royalty Rate: the standard mechanical royalty rate in Canada is currently $0.083 per song, per copy, where the running time of the recording is five minutes or less, plus $0.0166 per copy for each additional minute or partial minute of running time.